terraform-providers/terraform-provider-oraclepaas/website/docs/r/oraclepaas_database_service_instance.html.markdown

 * `usable_storage` - (Required) Storage size for data (in GB).
 Minimum value is `15`.
 Maximum value depends on the backup destination: if `BOTH` is specified, the maximum value is `1200`; if `OSS` or `NONE` is specified, the maximum value is `2048`.

+* `availability_domain` - (Optional) Name of the availability domain within the region where the Oracle Database Cloud Service instance is to be provisioned.

 * `instantiate_from_backup` - (Optional) Specify if the service instance's database should, after the instance is created, be replaced by a database stored in an existing cloud backup that was created using Oracle Database Backup Cloud Service.
 Instantiate from Backup is documented below.

 * `ip_network` - (Optional) This attribute is only applicable to accounts where regions are supported.
 The three-part name of an IP network to which the service instance is added.
 For example: /Compute-identity_domain/user/object